Japan may open $96 billion drugs market further

 The Nikkei cited cancer drugs Zanosar, a tumor fighter made by privately held French firm Keocyt, and Firmagon, a hormonal therapy for advanced prostate cancer made by unlisted Switzerland-based Ferring Pharmaceuticals, as examples of treatments available abroad that have not yet been approved in Japan.
 Miyata would not discuss specific drugs.

-Western drugmakers are seeking to expand their presence in Japan, considered an increasingly important country with its large middle-class and aging population and better profit margins than those seen in emerging markets.
+Western drugmakers are seeking to expand their presence in Japan, considered an increasingly important country with its large middle-class and ageing population and better profit margins than those seen in emerging markets.

 Last year, Merck & Co, AstraZeneca Plc and GlaxoSmithKline Plc each won approval to sell some of their drugs in Japan.